IsaKidd refining technology: History

 Starter sheets are usually quite light.
 For example, the starter sheets used in the CRL refinery weighed 10 pounds (4.53 kilograms).
 Thus, they are thin and need to be handled carefully to avoid bending.

 Over time, the formation of starter sheets was improved by mechanisation, but there was still a high labour input.

 Once the starter sheets were formed, they had to be flattened, to reduce the likelihood of short circuits, and then cut, formed and punched to make loops from which the starter sheets are hung from conductive copper hanger bars in the electrolytic cells (see Figure 1).

-The starter sheets are inserted in the refining cells and dissolved copper deposits on them to produce the cathode copper product (see Figure 2).
+The starter sheets are inserted in the refining cells and dissolved copper electrodeposits on them to produce the cathode copper product (see Figure 2).
 Because of the manufacturing cost of the starter sheets, refineries using them tend to keep them in the cells as long as possible, usually 12–14 days.
 On the other hand, the anodes normally reside in the cells for 24–28 days, meaning that there are two cathodes produced from each anode.

 The starter sheets have a tendency to warp, due to the mechanical stresses they encounter and often need to be removed from the refining cells after about two days to be straightened in presses before being returned to the cells.
 The tendency to warp leads to frequent short-circuiting.

 Due to their limitations, it is difficult for copper produced on starter sheets to meet modern specifications for the highest-purity copper.